 The second section is for Financial Goals.
 How much do we want to reduce debt by?
 Do we need to replenish our emergency savings?
 What home improvements need to be done?
 Every home has different short-term financial goals.

 The third section is for long-term financial goals, trips we would like to take, retirement aspirations, anything in the 2 year and beyond category.
 This is the big picture, the forest or where we get to dream a little.

 My husband and I are meeting to discuss finances this weekend.
 We will both go into the meeting with an agenda, but I bring the numbers to the table for us to analyze.
 How much or how little did we spend in January?
 Where did we over-spend?
 What’s on the horizon that we need to save for – car repair, household repair?
 What can we do to add some income?
 What can we do to reduce some spending?
 It is a time to hash out any differences or make some bold plans so that we can achieve a particular goal.

 I always look forward to these meetings even though they aren’t always fun to have.
 It is not always easy to look at the balances on both sides of the page.

 How often do you review your finances, whether alone or with your partner?

-To any interested readers: Download your own Family Balance Sheet excel spreadsheet for FREE.
+To any interested readers: Get your FREE Family Balance Sheet excel spreadsheet HERE.
 It will be blank, but have the formulas and you will be able to add additional rows if needed.
 Please read the instructions in the first tab and/or refer back to this post, but if you have any questions, please email me at familybalancesheet @ gmail (dot) com.